Do you remove swarms?

 I have a swarm – what do I do!?

 First – don’t panic.
-A swarm is chaotic but surprisingly docile.
-A honeybee will die if she stings you, so she’s really not interested in doing that unless it protects the hive, the honey, or the babies.
-A swarm has no hive, no honey, and no babies – so it is unlikely to sting (they may warn you to back up by “bonking” you in the head).
+Swarms are chaotic but surprisingly docile.
+A swarm has no hive, no honey, and no babies to protect – so they are unlikely to sting (although they may warn you to back up by “bonking” you in the head).

 Second – call us (330.422.3939).
-It’s important to act fast because a swarm is only resting while scouts look for a permanent home.
-Once they find a location they like, it will pack up and disappear just as fast as it arrived.
+It’s important to act fast because a swarm is only resting while scouts look for a permanent home nearby.
+Once they find a location they like, the swarm will pack up and disappear just as fast as it arrived.

 What does a swarm look like?